ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/monitoring.md

 A [JMX](https://en.wikipedia.org/wiki/Java_Management_Extensions) module is available.

-When running with this module, you check the state of the ReactiveMongo pools from outside the JVM, using a JMX client.
+When running with this module, you can check the state of the ReactiveMongo pools from outside the JVM, using a JMX client.

 It can be enabled by adding the dependency as bellow.